DescriptionPrices & RegistrationExam Schedule

-Please read the General Information on Distance Learning Exams, and check the Distance Learning - Course edition list for exams when booking your exam.
+Please read the General Information on Partner-taught / Self-study exams, and check the Course edition list for exams when booking your exam.

-- Exam Delivery Method: Non-supervised online-based exam.
+- Exam Method: Non-supervised online-based exam.
 Exam can be taken any time at your convenience.

 - Exam Format: Multiple Choice